dmaskasky/vscode-scoped-jsx/CONTRIBUTING.md

 # 💡 Contributing

-Thanks a lot for your interest in contributing to **vscode-styled-jsx**! 🎉
+Thanks a lot for your interest in contributing to **vscode-scoped-styles**! 🎉

 ## Types of contributions